tripleee/SmokeDetector-wiki/Autoflagging.md

 We are looking into automating flags from Smokey.
 Basically, it will look as if though Smokey clicks "flag" -> "spam" as soon as Smoke Detector reports a post (though not all reported posts are eligible; see the Spam weight section for details.).

-We are working out the details of the system right now, so the details are still in flux.
+We are working out the specifics of the system right now, so the details are still in flux.

 To participate in the development of this feature, please show up in [the Charcoal HQ chat room](http://chat.stackexchange.com/rooms/11540/charcoal-hq) and wait for a good moment to bring up your topic (afternoon UTC seems to be a fairly busy time in the room).